rebeccafitzpatr/java-se281/README.md

-This repo goes through some exercises from the course [https://softeng281.digitaledu.ac.nz/](SE281 - Object Oriented Programming)
+This repo goes through some exercises from the course [SE281 - Object Oriented Programming](https://softeng281.digitaledu.ac.nz/)